 We may use RFID-enabled badges (which we use to track your location around our event venue so we can better understand your areas of interest).
 This will track your job title and company.

 We use your information to produce aggregate insights that do not identify you.
-For example, we may use your data to generate statistics about users, their profession or industry and the number of pages served or clicked on.
+For example, we may use your data to generate statistics about users, their profession or industry, the length and depth of engagement with our online events and activity and the number of pages served or clicked on.

 We do not sell your data to third parties.
 We use third party suppliers to carry out some of the processing of personal data on our behalf.
 Where information is shared with a third party for a legitimate business purpose, Learnit will seek reasonable assurances from that third party that the personal information will be processed for legitimate reasons and appropriately protected.
 Learnit may share your personal information with other companies or individuals in the following instances: